About The ACT Test

 - A secure location to store test materials

-Complete the ACT Test Center Request form if you would like your institution become an ACT Test Center.
+Complete the ACT Test Center Request form if you would like your institution to become an ACT Test Center.

 More than three thousand colleges, universities, and scholarship agencies use ACT test scores to make decisions about admission, scholarship awards, and course placement.
 Because these institutions, as well as the examinees, rely on the integrity of ACT test scores, ACT takes seriously the importance of reporting valid test scores.